microsoft/vscode-docs/docs/python/unit-testing.md

       ![Running tests at specific scopes through Test Explorer](images/unit-testing/test-explorer-run-scoped-tests.png)

-- Right-click a file in Explorer and select **Run All Unit Tests**, which runs the tests in that one file.
+- Right-click a file in Explorer and select **Run All Tests**, which runs the tests in that one file.

 - From the **Command Palette**, select any of the run unit test commands: